microsoft/terminal/README.md

 ## Installation

+_(Note: in order to run the Windows Terminal, you'll beed to be running at least Windows build 18362 or higher.)_

 ### Microsoft Store

 Download the Microsoft Terminal free from the Microsoft Store and it'll be continuously updated.
 Or, feel free to side-load [releases](https://github.com/microsoft/terminal/releases) from GitHub, but note they won't auto-update.